-3.1 188 CPU - Introduction
+3.1 Am188ES - Introduction

-The 188 CPU is based on industry-standard x86 architecture.
-The 188 CPU controllers are higherperformance, more integrated versions of the 80C188 microprocessors.
-In addition, the 188 CPU has new peripherals.
-The on-chip system interface logic can minimize total system cost.
-The 188 CPU has two asynchronous serial ports, 32 PIOs, a watchdog timer, additional interrupt pins, a pulse width demodulation option, DMA to and from serial ports, a 16-bit reset configuration register, and enhanced chip-select functionality.
+The Am188ES is based on the industry-standard x86 architecture.
+Am188ES controllers are highperformance, more integrated versions of the 80C188 microprocessors.
+In addition, the Am188ES has new peripherals.
+The on-chip system interface logic minimizes total system cost.
+The Am188ES has two asynchronous serial ports, thirty-two PIOs, a watchdog timer, additional interrupt pins, pulse width demodulation option, DMA to and from serial ports, a 16-bit reset configuration register, and enhanced chip-select functionality.

-3.2 188 CPU - Features
+3.2 Am188ES - Features